BalLab/streamzero-site/content/en/docs/fx/Developer_Guide/Database_Integration.md

 * For Project scope use the `'secrets'` tab of the Project Management UI.
 * For Platform scope secrets use the `Vault UI` in the DX Manager Application.

 ## Database Drivers

 The following table provides a guide on the python libs to be installed within the Executor docker image.
-For instrctions on how to extend the Executor docker image please check this page: /docs/extending_executor_image
+For instructions on how to extend the Executor docker image please check this page: /docs/extending_executor_image

 You can read more here about how to install new database drivers and libraries into your StreamZero DX executor image.

+Note that many other databases are supported, the main criteria being the existence of a functional SQLAlchemy dialect and Python driver.
+Searching for the keyword "sqlalchemy + (database name)" should help get you to the right place.

+If your database or data engine isn't on the list but a SQL interface exists, please file an issue so we can work on documenting and supporting it.

 A list of some of the recommended packages.